-SLATS Safety Performance Measures and Targets
+SLATS Safety Performance Measures and Targets (PM1)

-The first set of performance measures and related targets that the States and MPOs are required to address under MAP-21 and the FAST ACT are related to Safety.
+The first set of performance measures and related targets that the States and MPOs were required to address under MAP-21 and the FAST ACT are related to Safety.
 The States established their first set of safety targets in 2017, followed by MPOs (within 180 days).
-In February 2018, SLATS adopted separate resolutions in support of Safety targets established by both WisDOT and IDOT, and updated those targets for 2019 by resolution in October 2018.
-The current resolution to support WisDOT targets effectively agreed to plan and program projects for the Wisconsin portion of the SLATS MPO Metropolitan Planning Area (MPA) so that they contribute toward the accomplishment of WisDOT's calendar year 2019 HSIP target(s) for the following performance measures:
+In February 2018, SLATS adopted separate resolutions in support of Safety targets established by both WisDOT and IDOT, and typically updates those targets by resolution each October.
+The current resolution to support WisDOT targets effectively agrees to plan and program projects for the Wisconsin portion of the SLATS MPO Metropolitan Planning Area (MPA) so that they contribute toward the accomplishment of WisDOT's calendar year 2020 HSIP target(s) for the following performance measures:

-Number of fatalities - 555.7, Rate of fatalities - 0.915 per 100 million vehicle miles traveled Number of serious injuries - 2,967.6, Rate of serious injuries - 4.785 per 100 million vehicle miles traveled, and Number of non-motorized fatalities and non-motorized serious injuries - 342.0.
+Number of fatalities - 564.7, Rate of fatalities - 0.888 per 100 million vehicle miles traveled Number of serious injuries - 2,907.0, Rate of serious injuries - 4.585 per 100 million vehicle miles traveled, and Number of non-motorized fatalities and non-motorized serious injuries - 344.7

-The current resolution to support IDOT targets effectively agreed to plan and program projects for the Illinois portion of the SLATS MPO Metropolitan Planning Area (MPA) so that they contribute toward the accomplishment of IDOT's calendar year 2019 HSIP target(s) for the following performance measures
+The current resolution to support IDOT targets effectively agrees to plan and program projects for the Illinois portion of the SLATS MPO Metropolitan Planning Area (MPA) so that they contribute toward the accomplishment of IDOT's calendar year 2020 HSIP target(s) for the following performance measures

-Number of fatalities - 977.5, Rate of fatalities - 0.92 per 100 million vehicle miles traveled Number of serious injuries - 11,727.4, Rate of serious injuries - 11.04 per 100 million vehicle miles traveled, and Number of non-motorized fatalities and non-motorized serious injuries - 1,431.7.
+Number of fatalities - 985.0, Rate of fatalities - 0.91 per 100 million vehicle miles traveled Number of serious injuries - 11,668.7, Rate of serious injuries - 10.80 per 100 million vehicle miles traveled, and Number of non-motorized fatalities and non-motorized serious injuries - 1,456.2

 Safety Targets are updated annually by each State, and SLATS will subsequently adopt or modify those targets within 180 days, and incorporate those updates into the TIP as needed.
-The 2019 Safety Targets were adopted in October 2018 ahead of the February 27, 2019 deadline, and included in the 2019 TIP.
-We anticipate including 2020 Safety Targets in the 2020-2023 TIP in Fall 2019.
+The 2020 Safety Targets were adopted in October 2019 ahead of the February 2020 deadline, and included in the 2020 TIP.
+We anticipate including 2021 Safety Targets in the 2021-2024 TIP in fall 2020.